JavierPalomares90/GooglePlay2Spotify/README.md

 This python script does 1 thing at the moment: take all the songs from you Music Library in GPM, and add them as saved songs in Spotify.
 Word of caution though- if you have a very large library as I did, you'll find that Spotify actually has a limit of 10,000 saved songs (Super lame!).
 Eventually, I will add support for migrating playlists from GPM to Spotify

-## Step 1: Get Spotify Client Keys and ID
+## Step 1: Get Spotify Client ID and Secret
 We need to get Spotify keys so that the script can save music to your library.
 Go to the [Spotify developer page](https://developer.spotify.com/dashboard/), login, and create a client ID.
 You'll be asked for an app name and description.
 Give it enough info so that you can identify it.
 You'll also be asked for a redirect URL.
 Give it as `http://localhost/`